Xakkusu/bioshock-quiz/README.md

 - Microsoft Edge

 ### Device Testing
-- This website was viewed and tested on various devices such as smartphones (Iphone X, Huawei P40 Pro+), laptops and desktops to guarantee that it is responsive for several screen sizes.
+- This website was viewed and tested on various devices such as smartphones (Iphone X, Samsung Galaxy S20, Iphone 13, Huawei P40 Pro+), laptops and desktops to guarantee that it is responsive for several screen sizes.
 Full successful testing was performed on all of the devices.

 - The following websites, besides google dev tools, were used to check responsiveness: